Retrochallenge 2016/01:

 Encoding Movement

-Directional encodings are really simple, just a an integer in the range of 0..3, where 0 is up, 1 is left, etc. A player's position is thus described by a triple vector made of the X-coordinate, the Y-coordinate, and the heading/direction.
+Directional encodings are really simple, just an integer in the range of 0..3, where 0 is up, 1 is left, etc. A player's position is thus described by a triple vector made of the X-coordinate, the Y-coordinate, and the heading/direction.
 Certainly we want to turn left and turn right and we will provide forward and backward movement.
 For this we'll add two arrays DX and DY for positional deltas corresponding to movements in the respective directions.

 Maze Directions